Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 This document is the definitive guide to the core philosophies, mechanical identities, and strategic roles of the six primary Domains in Quantum Nexus.
 Each Domain represents a unique approach to conflict, with distinct strengths, weaknesses, and a specific narrative flavor.
 The goal of this document is to be a one-stop shop for all things related to Domain Identity.

 A fundamental aspect of this guide is the integration of the **Threat and Counter-Play Interaction Matrix**.
-This matrix is a core tool for understanding how each Domain's identity translates into its function within the game's ecosystem of threats and answers across the 5x3 spatial grid.
+This matrix is a core tool for understanding how each Domain's identity translates into its function within the game's ecosystem of threats and answers across the fluid 5x3 spatial grid, governed by its strict 3-Weight capacity limits, the Momentum rule, and impenetrable enemy walls.
 Following the matrix, each Domain's description includes a dedicated **"Role in Counter-Play"** section.
 This section explicitly defines which counter-play strategies from the matrix a Domain excels at, ensuring that every new card designed for a Domain reinforces its established interactive identity and contributes to a healthy, balanced metagame.

 ## **The Threat and Counter-Play Interaction Matrix**